harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- It extends to function parameters.

 >[!warning] Problem with non-ownership
 >When a `std::string_view` is initialized with a variable, it creates a view into the memory occupied by that variable.
-If the variable is changed or removed, the `std::string_view` can become invalid or point to unintended data.
+If the variable is changed or removed, the `std::string_view` can become invalid or point to unintended data - which is referred to as **dangling view**.
 >
 >To avoid such issues, ensure that the lifetime of the original variable exceeds the lifetime of the `std::string_view`.
 Alternatively, just use different string type.